-We expect CORES to issue debt during 2014 or 2015 to prefinance its 2016 maturities, and to start smoothing its maturity profile over time.

-While we think CORES will continue seeking market financing, it could also meet its financing requirements through the sale of excess reserves, if this became necessary.
+We anticipate that CORES will issue debt during 2015 to prefinance its 2016 maturities, and to start smoothing its maturity profile over time.
+Although we think CORES will continue seeking market financing, it could also meet its financing requirements through the sale of excess reserves, if this became necessary.

 A drop in petroleum product consumption due to the recession in Spain has left CORES' holding reserves above the legally established limits.
-Based on current prices, CORES estimates it could receive up to €802 million from the sale of these excess reserves, for which there is a liquid market (see table 3).
+Based on current prices, CORES estimates it could receive up to €670 million (estimate as of Nov.
+30, 2014) from the sale of these excess reserves, for which there is a liquid market (see table 3).
 CORES can choose how much of the excess to sell and would be legally obliged to use any proceeds from sales to reduce its indebtedness.

-At current market prices and consumption levels, the sale of CORES' excess reserves would more than cover its combined long-term debt maturities for the following three years, or more than four times its 2014 maturities.
+At current market prices and consumption levels, the sale of CORES' excess reserves would more than cover its debt maturities for 2016.
+However, CORES' margin of maneuver might be reduced by one of the two following factors, or both combined:

-However, the margin of maneuver of CORES in this regard might be reduced by two factors (or a combination of both):

-- A decrease in petroleum product prices, which would reduce the valuation of its excess reserves; and - An increase in Spanish petroleum product consumption, which would increase the required physical units to be kept as reserves, and therefore reduce CORES' excess reserves available to be sold.
+- A decrease in petroleum product prices, which would reduce the valuation of its excess reserves. - An increase in Spanish petroleum product consumption, which would push up the required physical units to be kept as reserves, and therefore reduce CORES' excess reserves available to be sold.